Your interactive guide to understanding Trademarks, Patents, Copyrights, Industrial Designs, and Geographical Indications in Malaysia.

 The recordal process for a voluntary notification typically takes between 6 to 9 months.

-Literary, Musical, Artistic: Life of the author + 50 years.
+Literary, Musical, Artistic: Life of the

 Films, Sound, Broadcasts: 50 years from publication/broadcast.